johncarl81/transfuse/documentation.md

 }
 {% endhighlight %}

-First, requires a string value named one to be provided in the Bundle while starting the Example Activity.
-Secondarily has the option to inject an extra String value named two.
+Firstly, requires a string value named one to be provided in the Bundle while starting the Example Activity, and secondly has the option to inject an extra String value named two.
 If the Extra two is not provided in the Intent starting the Example Activity, two will be null.

 ###### @Resource